VUEngine/vuengine.github.io/documentation/basics/settings.md

 # Settings

 You can configure VUEngine Studio to your liking through its various settings.
-Nearly every part of its editor, user interface, and functional behavior has options you can modify.
+Nearly every part of its editor, user interface, and functional mutator has options you can modify.

 VUEngine Studio provides different scopes for settings: